Peru Congress to reconsider early election, unrest continues

 Castillo, a political novice who lived in a two-story adobe home in the Andean highlands before moving to the presidential palace, eked out a narrow victory in elections last year that rocked Peru’s political establishment and laid bare the deep divisions between residents of the vibrant capital, Lima, and the long-neglected countryside.

-Castillo’s attempts to break a stalemate with hostile lawmakers by closing Congress only deepened those tensions.
+Castillo’s attempts to break a stalemate with hostile lawmakers by trying to dissolve Congress only deepened those tensions.
 Within hours of his attempted power grab, he was ousted by Congress and jailed facing a criminal investigation, accused of trying to usurp power in violation of the constitution.

-Boluarte, who has the backing of U.S. President Joe Biden’s administration and speaks fluently the native Quechua language of many protesters, has struggled to restore order in the restive nation.
+Boluarte, who has the backing of U.S. President Joe Biden’s administration and fluently speaks the native Quechua language of many protesters, has struggled to restore order since Castillo’s arrest.

 In several parts of the country, protesters who voted for her and Castillo’s ticket last year have defied a 30-day state of emergency and taken to the streets to demand her immediate resignation.